jrgenerative/fixed-wing-sim/README.md

 <img src="./results/mainComputeCoefficients/2.png" width="800">

-Elevator control surface derivatives. describe how datum coefficients change when the elevator is deflected.
+Elevator control surface derivatives.
+Describe how datum coefficients change when the elevator is deflected.

 <img src="./results/mainComputeCoefficients/3.png" width="800">

-Rudder control surface derivatives: describe how datum coefficients change when the rudder is deflected.
+Rudder control surface derivatives.
+Describe how datum coefficients change when the rudder is deflected.

-Asymmetric values appear due to the asymmetry of the vertical stabilizers (only the stabilizer on the port side carries the additional rudder control surface).
+Asymmetric values appear due to the asymmetry of the vertical stabilizers (only the stabilizer on the port side carries the rudder control surface).

 For remaining coefficients, see [here](./results/mainComputeCoefficients).

-## Installation and Configuration

-TODO

-* Adjust the paths to your FlightGear installation in `runFlightGear.bat` and `runFlightGear.m` in `ExperimentalCarrierSimulink/utilities`.
-* To run `mainComputeLTI.m`, check the configuration section to make the necessary adjustments to run this script in your environment and with the desired parameters.

-## Running the Simulation

-TODO

-1. Open in Matlab the Simulink project ExperimentalCarrierSimulink.prj.
-This opens:
-  * Plant model
-  * ExperimentalCarrier model
-  * ExperimentalCarrier_longitudinal model
-  * ExperimentalCarrier_lateral model
-  * FlightGear

 # References